Page updated: 02/22/2021

 - View STR Presentation here (Presented at the Incline Village / Crystal Bay Citizen Advisory Board on Feb.
 2, 2021)

 Washoe County is in the process of establishing standards for short-term rentals in the unincorporated County (outside of Reno and Sparks)*.
 During summer 2019, the first phase of public outreach was completed, including three public workshops, a series of stakeholder meetings and an online survey.
 That input was used to draft approaches for consideration by the Board of County Commissioners (Board), who provided direction on those recommendations in November 2019.
 Draft code language reflecting public input and Board direction was then made available for public comment through mid-December.
-Updated draft code language was reviewed and recommended for approval by the Planning Commission on Jan.
+Updated draft code language was recommended for approval by the Planning Commission on Jan.
 7, 2020.
 The draft ordinance was reviewed by the Board Feb.
 25, 2020, where they directed staff to make additional changes.
 Those changes have now been incorporated into an updated draft that will be presented to the Board Aug.
 25, 2020 (at or after 1:30 p.m.) for a possible introduction and first reading.
 If the Board moves the ordinance forward, a second reading and possible adoption is tentatively scheduled for Sept.
 22, 2020.
 These will be public meetings, but will be held virtually via ZOOM.
 Information about how to participate in the Aug.
 25 meeting is available on page 1 of the meeting agenda.

 - View staff report to Planning Commission for Jan.
 7, 2020 hearing (includes proposed changes to Chapter 110, Development Code only)